Aenariss/DIP/content-blocking/README.md

 In such cases, the simplest solution is to collect traffic again.

 All paths need to be with '/' instead of Windows '\' (config)

+Experiments with "avast secure browser" need to have experiment name starting with "avast" -- only then the profile is correctly loaded

+Tested addons needs whole name of the file